 About

-co-counseled a successful petition to the en banc Ninth Circuit, resulting in an opinion holding that universities can control off-campus contexts for Title IX purposes, see Brown v.
+Co-counseled a successful petition to the en banc Ninth Circuit, resulting in an opinion holding that universities can control off-campus contexts for Title IX purposes, see Brown v.
 State of Arizona, 82 F.4th 863 (9th Cir.
-2023) (en banc);
+2023) (en banc), and prevailed in other Title IX matters, see John Doe 2 v.
+N.C.
+State University, 125 F.4th 498 (4th Cir.
+2025).

-Previously, Jim has been a law fellow at the nation’s largest labor union, and a staff attorney at state and national non-profit civil rights organizations, where he litigated individual and class action cases against the Trump Justice Department, the Parish Attorneys and Sheriffs of Louisiana, and numerous prisons and other correctional facilities.
+Previously, Jim was a law fellow at the nation’s largest labor union and a staff attorney at state and national nonprofit civil rights organizations.
 He clerked for the Hon.
 L. Felipe Restrepo of the U.S. Court of Appeals for the Third Circuit, and graduated cum laude from Georgetown University Law Center, where he was a Public Interest Law Scholar and was an editor of the Georgetown Journal of Poverty Law & Policy.
+He is currently a member of the National Police Accountability Project and sits on the board of the Third Circuit Bar Association.

 Press